 Well it’s taken nearly 10 years of researching the cosmological connections between the Anglo-Saxons and the Suffolk landscape around the Sandlings in order that I could get anywhere near something close to what is A Ritual Landscape Considered : Cosmography and Anglo Saxon Ship Burials.

 I’ve often been asked “what is it all about”?
 Well, the story started right back towards the end of 2007, shortly before the publication of my first book, Seven Wonders : Suffolk’s Ancient Sites – a Vision of an Arcane Landscape in 2008.
-Ostensibly, there is evidence of a landscape planning that connects the three intact Anglo-Saxon ship burials at Sutton Hoo and Snape with the original site of Leiston Old Abbey, whose chapel at Eastbridge is believed to have been dedicated to St Nicolas, patron saint of sailors, with the summer and winter solstice.
+Ostensibly, there is evidence of a landscape planning that connects the three intact Anglo-Saxon ship burials at Sutton Hoo and Snape with the original site of Leiston Old Abbey, whose chapel was founded on an older Anglo-Saxon site all aligned with the summer and winter solstice.

 I later found out that the four famous Royal roads of Watling Street, Ermine Street, the Icknield Way and Fosse Way, singled out by King Belinus the Great, the legendary King of the Britons who reigned 399-364 BC, because they were prime examples of the Celtic system, as each road represented one of the four British Solstice bearings and may have informed the locations of the 6th and 7th boat-burial practices in Suffolk.
 What more, I learnt that at least two other authors had spoken of this Celtic system in the landscape of East Anglia, who cited a surveyed network of sites that included a Saxon shore fort, a large tumuli and other earthworks which were located and constructed in an elaborate network of solar alignments according to a complete system of archaic observation posts and bearing lines.
 One of these bearing lines related to one of the four Royal roads, in that the summer solstice sunrise and winter solstice sunset are both on the same axis line, being North-East and South-West, opposite to each other at 180 degrees apart and it is on this axis that the primary boat burials described above were sighted.